department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/independent-living.md

 - Referral to support resources
 - Guidance to help you understand if you qualify for our adaptive-housing programs, which can help you make changes to your home—like widening doorways or adding ramps—to help you live more independently

+Most qualified Servicemembers and Veterans get independent-living services for up to 24 months.
+In some cases, services may be used for longer than this period of time.

 </li>
 </ol>

-Most qualified Servicemembers and Veterans get independent-living services for up to 24 months.
-In some cases, services may be used for longer than this period of time.
+**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separate from the military may help to speed up the claim decision process.
+[Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).